mattorb/KFAssetCatalogImageProvider/README.md

 # Why would you want this?

 This is particularly useful for SwiftUI previews when you want to use local image assets from the 'Preview Content' image catalog.
-You image locator remains a URL, and any sample data/builder can refer to those images via a URL, retaining KFImage semantics (placeholder, etc).
+Your image locator (a URL) provided by any sample data can now refer to local Preview Only image resources, retaining KFImage usage&behaviors (placeholder, etc), and ensuring those images are not bundled into a release app version.

 ## Requirements